lotus-NLS/Jaguar/readme.md

 to make up for some more functionalities that human software developers offer:

 ### Other
 - Development of software other than python: pyWriter is developed and tested and developed only for python code.
-But in principle
+But in principle there is no reason why the program could not also be applied to other kinds of software.
 - Encapsulation: The software agent must be encapsulated in a virtual environment such as virtual box or a docker container to prevent the agent from taking any action that could affect the system the program is launched from, including user files